-- 1. Review the Precautions section. - 2.
-Ensure that the two links are fitted as shown in the following diagram: - 3.
-Connect the network to the controller, as shown in the following diagram.
-Observing correct polarity, connect one pair of the dual twisted pair to the LAN and connect both wires of the other pair to the LAN isolated (LAN REF) reference terminal.
+3. Connect the network to the controller, as shown in the following diagrams.
+Observing correct polarity, connect one pair of the dual twisted pair to the LAN and connect both wires of the other pair to one of the LAN isolated (LAN REF) reference terminal(s).